jzeyl/AcousticCalcs/README.md

 >PatodB()

 # Sound propagation
->transmissionloss() Calculate pressure drop for spherical spreading
+>transmissionloss() Calculate pressure drop over a distance for spherical or cylindrical spreading

->timedifftophase() Convert time difference to phase difference
+>timedifftophase() Convert time difference to phase difference for a given frequency

+>onsettimediff() Calculate the differences in arrival time (and generates two sound waveforms) for a given frequency and distance between ears/recievers